Mayer Brown Office

 The Legal Cheek View

-Consistently rated one of the best firms for training in the City, Mayer Brown’s newly qualified (NQ) associates are so well drilled that they’re often targeted by other US and Magic Circle rivals.
-“An excellent mix of formal training sessions and on the job experience makes the training very good”, a current trainee tells us, with hands-on learning being particularly prominent in transactional teams.
+Mayer Brown has built a reputation as one of the City’s best firms for training, with newly qualified (NQ) associates so well drilled that they’re frequently targeted by US and Magic Circle rivals.
+“An excellent mix of formal training sessions and on-the-job experience makes the training very good,” a current trainee tells us, noting that hands-on learning is particularly prominent in transactional teams.

 Continue reading